deadlyengineer/react-css-in-js/README.md

 ## Re-styling

 Any component that accepts a class name can be re-styled.
-So, to make your pre-styled component support _re-styling_, give it a `className` property, and pass the property value to the `<Styled>` component (**NOT** to a Styled component's child).
+So, to make your pre-styled component support _re-styling_, give it a `className` property, and pass the property value to the `<Styled>` component (**not** to a Styled component child).

 <aside>
 <header>Why should I pass the <code>className</code> to the Styled component?</header>